nkanungo/EVA6/MNIST_99.4_Accuracy_8k Parameters/README.md

 Step8 of architecture changes:
 ===================================
 ## Target:
-We saw in the last run that the validation accuracy is around 99.44 and very stable as the last 5 epochs were above 99.4.
-Target Achieved.
-Then what's this.
-This one is to enhance the network further and see if we can achieve the accuracy with less than 8000 parameters.
-But wait, this was supposed to be done in Step-2.
-Yes right, but first we wanted to achieve the target of 99.4 with less than 10k steps.
-Once achieved we need to enhance it further if we can.
-So, let's try
+Can I enhance the network further to achieve the same accuracy in less than 8000 parameters?
+Let's check that out

 ## Result:
 I have got Train accuracy: 98.73 validation accuracy: 99.43 Number of parameters: 7,836

 ## Analysis:
-We changed the number of kernels slightly for the first couple of layers.
-We know at this layer it extracts edges and gradients and with MNIST we could extract those with lesser feature extractors.
-Hence with a smaller number of parameters we achieved the required accuracy
+I changed the number of kernels slightly for the first couple of layers.
+I know at this layer it extracts edges and gradients and with MNIST I could extract those with lesser feature extractors.
+Hence with a smaller number of parameters I achieved the required accuracy

 Accuracy for Step-7 & Step-8
 ================================